gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

         Target 'js' can build to bundle.js and bundle.js.map, you can use it to update your local run project.
         Target 'zip' can build to uploadBundle.zip, you can uploaded it to Mobile Services.
+        Target 'source' can pack source code into zip with configuration for Mobile Services.This is for scenario to extend a multi tenant application.

         The build results are generated in .build folder under project.
     - project